Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Abstract

 Our results have combinatorial implications.
-For instance, the developed results imply: (i) The universal existence of proximately dense subgraphs: Given any graph $G=(V, E)$ and integer $k$ (at most $|V|$), there always exists a partition $V_1, V_2, \ldots, V_k$ of the vertex set such that the edge densities within the parts, $V_i$, are additively within four of each other, and (ii) The universal existence of proximately equitable graph cuts: Given any graph $G=(V,E)$ and integer $k$ (at most $|V|$), there always exists a partition $V_1, V_2, \ldots, V_k \neq \emptyset$ of the vertex set such that the cut function values of the parts, $V_i$, are additively within $5 \Delta +1$ of each other; here, $\Delta$ is the maximum degree of $G$.
+For instance, the developed results imply the following novel results: (i) The universal existence of proximately-dense subgraphs: Given any graph $G=(V, E)$ and integer $k$ (at most $|V|$), there always exists a partition $V_1, V_2, \ldots, V_k$ of the vertex set such that the edge densities within the parts, $V_i$, are additively within four of each other, and (ii) The universal existence of equitable graph cuts: Given any graph $G=(V,E)$ and integer $k$ (at most $|V|$), there always exists a partition $V_1, V_2, \ldots, V_k \neq \emptyset$ of the vertex set such that the cut function values of the parts, $V_i$, are additively within $5 \Delta +1$ of each other; here, $\Delta$ is the maximum degree of $G$.
 Further, such partitions can be computed efficiently.
 In addition to being interesting in and of itself, this result highlights the reach of the developed guarantees beyond fair division and even algorithmic game theory.